ferhad256/wifihyper/README.md

-# WiFi SaaS - Multi-Tenant WiFi Management Platform
+# WIFIHYPER - Multi-Tenant WiFi Management Platform

 A comprehensive SaaS platform for managing multiple WiFi hotspots, voucher systems, and payment processing.
 Perfect for cafes, hotels, and businesses.